Joker (The Dark Knight): Critical reception

 Film critics, co-stars Maggie Gyllenhaal and Michael Caine, and many of Ledger's colleagues in the film community joined Bale in calling for and predicting a nomination for the 2008 Academy Award for Best Supporting Actor in recognition of Ledger's performance in The Dark Knight, which he would go on to receive and win.

+Legacy

 In 2022, Clayton Davis of Variety ranked Ledger's portrayal as the Joker the best superhero movie performance in the past 50 years.

+Ledger's Joker is referenced in The Office episode "Employee Transfer", in which Dwight Schrute, Creed Bratton, and Kevin Malone all dress up as the character for Halloween.